What is a fear-release session?

 We deeply believe that the best care for you is in the hands of doulas who are able to care for their own families/health/self, and you deserve to have a personal relationship with the doula/s supporting such a delicate and important season of life.
 With both of these important details, we created the co-doula model.

-When you hire us, you are getting two doulas in one; you’ll have a primary doula who will be your main point of contact and who you’ll call when you first go into labor.
+When you hire us, you are getting two doulas assigned to you; you’ll have a primary doula who will be your main point of contact and who you’ll call when you first go into labor.
 You’ll also have a support doula who will be on rotation with your primary doula during those 5 weeks of on-call service, who you will meet at your 1st prenatal appointment, and she will also serve as a second resource for you.

 They will have their own 12 hour rotation schedule and, whomever attends your birth will depend on when you go into labor, and the length of your labor.
 If you have a longer labor, you may see both of your doulas!